usemytools/Docs/en/smart-gate-controller/release-notes/2021/smart-gate-controller-1-0-0.md

 Following are key features of this release of Smart Gate Controller.

-* Simple Two Steps Device Installation.
+* Simple Plug and Play Installation
-* Work with your home wifi network.
+* Work with or without internet (hotspot).
 * Built-in timer support to control gate.
 * Simple user friendly interface to configure automatic schedules to turn OPEN gate at any specific times, like at 6:00am or 3:00pm.
 * Rugged design for long term use.